 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$32,116,414 at the close of the most recent fiscal year.
+In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at the close of the most recent fiscal year as shown in the Summary of Net Position below.